RUDi (Rural Urgent Doctor in-aid)

 How to access RUDi

-If you’re a physician or nurse practitioner in rural BC and don’t have a Zoom for Healthcare account yet, fill out our online form to request a Zoom account, or visit our Zoom page for more information.
+If you’re a physician, nurse practitioner or midwife in rural BC and don’t have a Zoom for Healthcare account yet, fill out our online form to request a Zoom account, or visit our Getting Started page for more information.

 Adding RUDi contacts

 If your Zoom account was provided by your health authority or you signed up for your own account (outside of RCCbc), you will need to add the RTVS contacts to your account.
-RUDi contacts to add are:
+The RUDi contact to add is: email@example.com

 Note: It may take up to 24 hours for your contact request to be accepted, so contacts will show as “pending” until then.